pudding06/CS50P-Final-Project/README.md

     # Currrency.py
     #### Video Demo:  https://youtu.be/FwzK3-bviAI
     #### Description:
+    Add the api key to the key variable in the currency_converter.py file.
+    Run pytest on the test_currency_converter.py to make sure everything is working.

     The thing from CS50P that stuck out most to me was using APIS and how diffent applications can use the internet to send data to each other so I would like to intergrate that in my project.
 In addition I am plnning several overseas trips and the currency conversion has been a hassel for me.
 So i decided to wite a programme with a CLI interface to help me with this problem.

     I first started the porject with writting psudocode on how I want the flow of the programe to go.
 I wanted to user to be promted for the currency they currently have, then the amount they have in that currency, and lastly the cuurency they want to convert to.